matestack/matestack-ui-core/docs/getting-started/quick-start.md

 You should see a basic index page with a form at the top.
 When submitting the form without any values, ActiveRecord errors should appear below the input fields without a browser page reload.
 When submitting valid data, the form should reset automatically without a browser page reload, but you will still have to reload the browser in order to see the new post!

-To get that reactivity to work, we need to add the `async` component.
+To get that reactivity to work, we need make use of the `async` component.

 ## Add Matestack's Async Component